frederiksemmel/linicrypt_typst/main.typ

 #sketch[
   Assume that #Att finds a solution easily.
-  Easy means with a higher probability than in the unsolvability theorem.
+  Easy means with a higher probability than in the Unsolvability theorem.
   Then that theorem gives us a map $g: U -> ker(OO_1 - OO_2)$ such that $Cjoin f g$ is solvable and $im(g) subset.eq.not ker(Proj_1 - Proj_2)$.
   So a solution to $Cjoin f g$ is a solution to $Cjoin$ when mapped by $f g$.